What are drain flies?

 Drain flies may be tiny in size, but they can cause big problems inside homes and businesses.
 If you are dealing with a drain fly problem, contact a pest control company specializing in fly control.
 At Prosite Pest Control, we offer onsite inspections to accurately identify the fly problem, evaluate the severity of the infestation, and then develop a plan of action that will deliver results.
-Contact us today to learn more about our fly control solutions for homes and businesses or to schedule your inspection.
+Contact us today to learn more about our effective fly control solutions for Central Washington homes and businesses or to schedule your inspection.

 How do I prevent problems with drain flies?